God Will Restore What Was Lost

 She’d managed to accept that this was how her life was going to be.
 Until the day she got sick.
 She had so much difficulty with nausea that her husband took her to the emergency room, where the doctor revealed Lucy was eight weeks pregnant.

 Months later, Lucy gave birth to a perfectly healthy little boy.
 She felt overwhelmed by the beautiful blessing God had given her.
-“I thought my dreams for a family were dead, but God resurrected them!”
+“I thought my dreams for a family were dead, but God restored them!”
 She told a friend.

-Resurrection Comes in Many Forms
+Restoration Comes In Many Forms

-Embrace a Relational Resurrection
+Embrace A Relational Restoration

 When the taxi driver arrived, he found a young man clutching a single duffel bag that was ripped and torn.
 He’d been hired to drive him across state lines, a distance that would take him roughly eight hours.